freetrade vs Chase Bank, Who's The Best?

 The main reason is that you should only deposit what you can afford.
 If you you have a lower budget, the broker that offers the lowest deposit option will be more attractive.
 The other reason is because when speculating on riskier but potentially more rewarding financial instruments you should look to speculate with only a small percentage of your allocated trading funds.
 Don't let a higher minimum deposit totally put you off a broker, look at the overall trading features you are getting from the trading platform.
 Often a high minimum deposit gives greater choice in the financial assets and trading platform research features.

-freetrade has around 115 financial instruments whilst Chase Bank has around 115 financial instruments on their platform.
+freetrade allows you to trade around 115 financial instruments while Chase Bank has around 115 financial instruments available.

-The more instruments you can trade on the freetrade and Chase Bank platforms the better.
+The more instruments you can trade on the freetrade and Chase Bank trading platforms the better.
 It is good to have a diverse portfolio and the options available to a user will always vary.
-Trading is all about grasping potential opportunities and you should never want to miss out on a trading opportunity due to the limitations of freetrade or Chase Bank.
+Trading is all about grasping potential opportunities and you seriously do not want to miss out on a trading opportunity due to the limitations of freetrade or Chase Bank.

 freetrade and Chase Bank Contact Details

-Being able to contact your broker through many ways is important. freetrade and Chase Bank have the following contact details and social medias that you can use.
+Being able to contact an online trading platform easily is important. freetrade and Chase Bank have the following contact details and social medias that you can use.

 |